couchbaselabs/node-ottoman/vuepress/guides/first-app.md

 ### Application and Routing

 Now that the models are defined above, the controller functionality is defined in the ```index.ts``` file in the root directory and the routes on the ```*.controller.ts``` files in the module directory.

 #### App

 The `index.ts` file is the entry point to the application and defines how the application will function.
-The code within the file is as follows:

 ```ts
 import express, { Request, Response } from 'express';